tianxiongbb/piSet/README.md

 ```
 piSet_srnaseq -i srnaseq.fastq -g mm10 -o output_dir
 ```
-tips: piSet_srnaseq will automaticlly running two main scripts (*piSet_srnamap, piSet_run_bed2_summary*) with default parameters.

-Especially, you may want to compare several srnaseq data at one time, then you can run:
+You may want to compare several srnaseq data at one time, then you can run:
 ```
-piSet_srna_map -i "amybHet1.fastq amybHet2.fastq amybMut1.fastq amybMut2.fastq" -g mm10 -o output_dir -p amyb_HetMut -E -N allSM -a 0
+piSet_srna_map -i "amybHet1.fastq amybHet2.fastq amybMut1.fastq amybMut2.fastq" -g mm10 -o output_dir -p amyb_HetMut -N allSM -a 0
 ```
-tips: -E will enable piSet use EM algorithm to assign multiple mapped reads more accurately.
-set -a to 0 to automaticlly guess the adapter sequence and remove adapter for each samples.
+tips: you can also set -E to enable piSet use EM algorithm to assign multiple mapped reads, but this usually takes much more time. set -a to 0 to automaticlly guess the adapter sequence and remove adapter for each samples.
 set -N to allSM to normalize results via all mapped reads including miRNA and other small noncoding RNAs (eg: snoRNA, snRNA)